ArtisanMobile/devdocs/_posts/js/2014-07-18-hybrid-sdk-reference-guide.md

 This information is added to the personalization profile of the current user for segmentation, targeting, and reporting purposes.

-This can be called from anywhere in your app.

 {% highlight javascript %}
 ArtisanSDK.setUserAge(21);
 {% endhighlight %}